tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week4.md

 * Assignment Review
   * We did #shipit !
   * The big secret to last night's confusion: READ THE ERROR MESSAGES
-  * Helpers and Partials
   * Text vs String in the DB
-  * Fixtures/seeding
-  * Looping in a view (Ashley)
+  * Looping inside a loop in a view
-  * .json
+  * The .json stuff in scaffold
-  * Heroku version of ruby
+  * Version of ruby for Heroku
   * README.md vs README.rdoc

-  * Steps for making this kind of app
-    * data tables
-    * model associations
-    * one controller
-    * one view
-    * route
-    * more views
-    * more controllers
+* How console and server are actually doing the same things to the database

 * Human Learning:
   * Immerse yourself in the culture.
   * Read some every day.
   * Ruby Rogues and Ruby Weekly.
-  * The dark side: Dissecting a book vs drinking from a fire hydrant
+  * Dissecting a book vs drinking from a fire hydrant
 * Diagram: Developer spectrum.
 Hammer-user all the way to shiny-object

+* Bourbon, Neat, Bitters, Refills
+* Meet the ipsums
+* durhamipsum.com

 #### Reading

-* None
+* Continue [Git Immersion](http://gitimmersion.com/).
+Get through Lab 40.

 #### Assignment